synergyjs/synergyjs.org/pages/templates.md

 ### ARIA attributes

-Some ARIA attribute values can be "true" or
+Some ARIA attributes accept the string values
-"false".
-You can also bind these to a boolean value and Synergy will treat them accordingly.
+"true" and "false".
+These aren't boolean attributes, but Synergy let's you bind to booleans and it will treat them accordingly.

 View: